SpikeInterface/spikeinterface/doc/module_preprocessing.rst

 Preprocessing module
 ====================

-The :py:mod:`~spikeinterface.toolkit.preprocessing` module includes preprocessing steps to apply before spike sorting.
+The :py:mod:`~spikeinterface.preprocessing` module includes preprocessing steps to apply before spike sorting.
 Preprocessors are *lazy*, meaning that no computation is performed until it is required (usually at the spike sorting step).
 This enables one to build preprocessing chains to be applied in sequence to a :code:`RecordingExtractor` object.